Ryan931125/Racing-Game/README.md

 * Start game by pressing button
 * Accelerate/Decelerate by tilting forwards/backwards
 * Wireless controls (with a NodeMCU)
+* We built a acrylic case with laser cutting

 <!-- ## Basic Controls (Keyboard for now)